CoBe18/Sprint-Challenge--User-Interface/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+It is a way to identify and give meaning to the tags of your HTML.
+You must identify each section of your site so that screen readers are able to navigate the web page.
+It is also for the purpose of SEO and ranking.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.